sumis005/streetdifficult/README.md

   ownerCost="$29,752"/>
 ```

+2. Uh oh!
+You'll notice the ownerCost prop isn't being displayed!
+Update the `DataView.js` file to render the ownerCost prop.

-2. Add a `DataView` component for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
+3. Add a `DataView` component for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
 Fill in the attributes with the data provided in the StreetEasy blog post.

-3. Open the `DataView` component.
+4. Open the `DataView` component.
 We are going to add another row so we can display the annual income in this component.
 To do so, add the code below to line 21.

 ```javascript
 <div className="text bottom">